 So we likely need… Let’s be pessimistic here and say we only need a few dozen breakdowns in any one area before serious problems occur.
 But as the video said, cell breakdowns are generally normal and expected with tens of billions of them happening per day normally.
 So we would need a staggering number of them to happen simultaneously in order to even match the natural rate of cell replacement.

 But how does radiation cause these breakdowns of the cellular machinery?
 Basically the same way that Little Timmy from down the street broke his mothers mirror, by running into it really hard (Little Timmy isn’t that bright.)
-An alpha, beta, gamma or neutron hits the protein or molecule that makes up the machinery, or structure, or DNA, and breaks a bit of it that gums up the rest of the works before continuing off to collide with more things until it is out of energy or it leaves your body.
+An alpha, beta, gamma particle or neutron hits the protein or molecule that makes up the machinery, or structure, or DNA, and breaks a bit of it off.
+That bit gums up the rest of the works before bounding off to collide with more things until it is out of energy or it leaves your body.

 But just comparing energy doesn’t give us the whole story.
 We also need to know how likely a particle of radiation is to interact with a molecular bond in your body.
 It doesn’t matter if a particle has enough energy to break a billion bonds in your body if it will never interact with you (looking at you, neutrinos).
 I’ve already mentioned before how likely types of radiation are to interact with matter here, and here.
 But I am told a picture is worth a thousand words.